Are you on the lookout for the best dog food for picky eaters?

 Most of us know that artificial flavors and colorings are bad for humans, but they can also be harmful to our pets.

-Artificial flavors are entirely chemical, and can be extremely harmful to your dog’s health.
+Artificial ingredients and flavors are entirely chemical and can be extremely harmful to your dog’s health.

 Dogs need a high protein diet, but not all protein is good protein.

 If the food you feed your dog contains proteins that aren’t pure meat protein, it’s almost certain that they are made from a source of animal byproducts created by the manufacturing process.

 These proteins can contain most things that we wouldn’t normally think of as consumable, such as large amounts of unhealthy animal fats, skin, internal organs, feathers, hoofs, ears, eyes, etc.